benjtinsley/pan-out/docs/pitches.md

 1. **Anticipate questions**: Explain the problem and how your idea solves it.

+1. **Do Your Research**: Make sure your idea is feasible given current technology and capabilities.

 1. **Default to high-level**: Technical decisions, design decisions and other specifics can be hammered down as a team.
 Only cover the nitty-gritty if absolutely necessary.

 1. **Make slides**: People like visuals!
 And remember, if you are planning on sharing your screen, ensure your Zoom permissions are enabled beforehand.